Co Sleeping With Baby: A Solution For Sleep Problems?

 • Co sleeping tends to make breastfeeding easier, as there is much less back-and-forth between rooms.

-• Co sleeping allows for greater soothing: if your baby is in bed with you, or right next to your bed in a bassinet, you can simply reach a hand out to offer comfort if she fusses.
+• Co sleeping allows for greater soothing.
+If your baby is in bed with you, or right next to your bed in a co-sleeper or bassinet, you can simply reach a hand over to offer comfort if she fusses.

 • Dr. James McKenna, a renowned anthropologist, points to research which indicates that babies who sleep right very near their mothers tend to fuss less and actually sleep better, due to the calming influence of mom’s smell, mom’s warmth, and the sound of mom’s breathing.